Dungeon Tac Cards: Contents

-Dungeon Tac Cards is a player's aid: 140 weapon, equipment, and action cards, each with appropriate rules and descriptions from Original D&D. The cards are intended to be placed in front of the player during the game to act as a reference and to indicate what equipment the PC is using.
+Dungeon Tac Cards is a player's aid consisting of 140 weapon, equipment, and action cards, all of them containing the relevant rules and descriptions as used in Original D&D. The cards are meant to be placed in front of each player to display equipment in use by their player character.

 Publication history

 Dungeon Tac Cards was published by Judges Guild in 1976 as 140 cardstock cards.

-Shortly after Gen Con IX, the first subscribers to Judges Guild's subscription format got their Initial Package (1976) in a plain, unmarked large envelope containing loose leaf sheets and stapled booklets.
-The Initial Package was most notable for Bill Owen's Dungeon Tac Cards (1976), one of the first Dungeons & Dragons references of any sort by another company.
+Soon after Gen Con IX, the first subscribers to Judges Guild's subscription format received their Initial Package (1976) in a plain large envelope consisting of loose leaf sheets and stapled booklets.
+The Initial Package included the Dungeon Tac Cards (1976) by Bill Owen, which were among the first Dungeons & Dragons references published by another company.
 According to author Shannon Appelcline, "these combat action cards are similar to those used much more recently by Dungeons & Dragons 4th Edition (2008) and Warhammer Fantasy Roleplay 3rd Edition (2009).
 They contain info for lots of weapons and even new combat tactics like 'jump' and 'punch.'"
-Judges Guild started selling Dungeon Tac Cards to stores in 1977.
+Judges Guild began selling Dungeon Tac Cards to stores in 1977.